Skip to main content

 Language problems

-Heart or respiratory rhythm disorders (apnea), hypersalivation
+Heart rate or respiratory disorders (apnea), hypersalivation

 At Paris Brain Institute